 In the end, the pros and cons of a TFSA versus RRSP contribution may depend on whether your tax bracket in retirement is lower or higher than it was during your career when you made the initial contribution.

 Another factor to consider is that because TFSA withdrawals are not considered taxable income, they do not affect your eligibility for income-linked government benefits like Old Age Security.
-For example, in 2015, if someone age 65 has income over $73,000, some of their Old Age Security benefit will be clawed back by the government, and the benefit will completely disappear at the $117,000 annual income level.
+For example, in 2018, if someone age 65 had income over $75,910, some of their Old Age Security benefit would have been clawed back by the government, and the benefit would have completely disappeared at the $123,386 annual income level.

 Many people use both RRSPs and TFSAs to save.
 But if you’re trying to decide which account to invest in when some extra money comes your way, consider the tax bracket you expect to be in when you hope to make your withdrawal.
 You should also consider whether you will use key TFSA benefits such as being able to recontribute withdrawals, and not having withdrawals count as taxable income for government benefit purposes.